-10 Top-Rated West Coast USA Road Trips
+12 Top-Rated West Coast USA Road Trips

-Fun things to do stem in every direction on the West Coast, and every season brings new opportunities for tourists and travelers to enjoy the wide-ranging landscapes and satisfy their wanderlust.
+Fun things to do stem in every direction on the West Coast.
+And each season brings new opportunities for travelers to enjoy wide-ranging landscapes that are sure to satisfy some wanderlust.
 Plan your trip with our list of the best West Coast USA road trips.

 1. Pacific Coast Highway: Where the Mountains Meet the Sea

-Also known as California State Route 1, the Pacific Coast Highway is one of the most iconic road trip destinations in the country.
-Hugging over 600 miles of California coastline, this modern marvel of engineering connects movie stars in Los Angeles to the postcard wonders of Big Sur, all before spanning the Golden Gate Bridge in San Francisco and ending in the redwood forests of Mendocino County.
+The Pacific Coast Highway, also known as California State Route 1, is one of the country's most iconic road trip destinations.
+This modern marvel of engineering hugs over 600 miles of California coastline.
+It connects movie stars in Los Angeles to the postcard wonders of Big Sur, all before spanning the Golden Gate Bridge in San Francisco and ending in the redwood forests of Mendocino County.

-Thirty miles north on the coast from Big Sur, the city of Monterey and its adjacent bay provide historical context, as well as one of the best aquariums in the country.
+Thirty miles north on the coast from Big Sur, the city of Monterey and its adjacent bay provide historical intrigue and one of the best aquariums in the country.
 For intrepid explorers, Muir Woods, 10 miles north of Sausalito, features groves of incredible old-growth trees.

 2. Touring the Cascade Loop of Washington

 For a full taste of the cities, sights, and mountain splendor of Washington, the roughly 400-mile Cascade Loop has it all.
 Starting from the culturally rich city of Seattle, travelers on the Cascade Loop can head in either direction for guaranteed fun things to do.

-Open seasonally between May and November, the North Cascade Scenic Byway tours many of the best hiking trails and top-rated campgrounds of North Cascades National Park.
-Among the many great views found along this route, the aquamarine water of Diablo Lake really stands out and is easily accessible from the highway.
+The North Cascade Scenic Byway is open seasonally between May and November and tours many of the best hiking trails and top campgrounds of North Cascades National Park.
+Among the many great views, the aquamarine water of Diablo Lake really stands out, with a viewing platform easily accessible from the highway.

-4. Exploring the Oregon Coast Highway 101 Editor's Pick
+3. Exploring the Oregon Coast Highway 101

 Some of the top attractions of the Oregon Coast include Haystack Rock at Cannon Beach and the Yaquina Head Lighthouse in Newport.
 Towards the southern end of the state, the Samuel H. Boardman State Scenic Corridor features some of the most ruggedly beautiful views along the entire coast.
+Other special places of interest include Cape Perpetua, Yachats, and the Oregon Dunes National Recreation Area — a popular place for off-highway vehicle riders and campers.

-The drive has plenty of scenic vistas worth pulling over for, and other special places of interest include Cape Perpetua and the Oregon Dunes, a popular place for off-highway vehicle riders and campers.
+The drive has plenty of scenic vistas worth pulling over for, sometimes spaced every half-mile.
 In the more popular tourist destinations on the northern Oregon coast, closer to Portland and the Willamette Valley, reservations are recommended in the summer for campgrounds and resorts.
 For a more bite-sized road trip along the Oregon coast, the Three Capes Scenic Drive can be done over a weekend.

 5. Circling the Olympic Peninsula Loop